 According to the statistical overview, the DMS market was estimated at $3.88 billion in 2019 and will reach $7.65 billion by 2025, at a CAGR of 12% over the outlook period 2020 — 2025.
 The statistics show that the integration of DMS software into enterprises is growing rapidly.
 This happens because numerous organizations are transforming their out-of-date strategies and opting for innovative software.
 Therefore, the market became segmented by three core parameters: mode of deployment (on-premises and cloud), end-user (entertainment, government, healthcare, insurance, legal, etc.), and geography.

-Besides, the sector of DM systems has also evoked the rise of trends that dictate how this software should be developed to meet perfectly the requirements of the end-users.
+Besides, the sector of medical records management software has also evoked the rise of trends that dictate how this software should be developed to meet the requirements of the end-users perfectly.
 Thus, follow the list below to see what are the top 5 tendencies in the healthcare document management system industry.

-full audit trail on all types of the documentation within the enterprise;
+full audit trail on all types of documentation within the enterprise;

-Due to this recent trend, numerous medical companies started paying attention to cybersecurity and personnel training for proper use of document management software.
+Due to this recent trend, numerous medical companies started paying attention to cybersecurity and personnel training for the proper use of healthcare management systems.

 Modern medical professionals can be in a constant rush; hence they require constant access to the organization’s documentation.
-This aspect created the necessity to make DM systems available on mobile devices.
-User-friendly interface and robust design have become of high priority during the development of DM systems to make this software more profitable.
+This aspect created the necessity to make DMS health technologies available on mobile devices.
+A user-friendly interface and robust design have become of high priority during the development of DM systems to make this software more profitable.

-The performance even of the most highly-functional DM systems may seem not sufficient to keep up with the growing needs of the healthcare organizations.
-To solve this problem, the increasing number of DM systems have been modified with the help of AI (artificial intelligence).
+The performance even of the most highly-functional DMS healthcare software may seem not sufficient to keep up with the growing needs of healthcare organizations.
+To solve this problem, an increasing number of DM systems have been modified with the help of AI (artificial intelligence).

-Via AI document management systems obtained an OCR feature that enabled this software to read, process, and automatically classify documentation without human intervention.
+With the help of AI, document management systems obtained an OCR feature that enabled this software to read, process, and automatically classify documentation without human intervention.
 Moreover, an AI-powered electronic document management system in healthcare may provide faster data extraction and structuring.
-For instance, Google’s Document AI transforms unstructured data into structured documentation, automatically saving you and your personnel both money, time, and effort.
+For instance, Google’s Document AI transforms unstructured data into structured documentation, automatically saving you and your personnel money, time, and effort.